google/wire/_tutorial/README.md

 Note, a [build constraint][constraint] requires a blank, trailing line.

-In Wire parlance, `InitializeEvent` is an "injector."
+In Wire parlance, `InitializeEvent` is an "injector".
 Now that we have our injector complete, we are ready to use the `wire` command line tool.

 Install the tool with: